 Ubuntu Studio makes available some of the most popular and recently updated audio software in the Linux world.

 Jack is a low latency capable audio and midi server, designed for pro audio use.
 It enables all Jack capable applications to connect to each other.
-A common program for controlling the jack server is Qjackctl (shown in the picture below).
+The preferred method of controlling Jack with Ubuntu Studio is our very own Ubuntu Studio Controls (pictured):

-- provides low latencies (less than 5msecs with the right hardware)
+- provides low latency (less than 5 milliseconds with the right hardware)

 Ardour is a Digital Audio Workstation (DAW), suitable for recording, mixing and mastering.
 Some of its features include:

 - Anything-to-anywhere signal routing